rshorey/diamonds-list/README.md

 * pip install -r requirements.txt
 * createuser diamondslist -s
 * createdb diamondslist -U diamondslist
+## This part only works if you're using virtualenvwrapper.
+Otherwise you can run these lines from the terminal but you'll have to start over every time you close your terminal:

 * Edit the virtualenv's postactivate file (instructions below from commandline with sublime, any text editor works):
 * subl $VIRTUAL_ENV/bin/postactivate
 * Paste in the following: